FRex/zipsavings/README.md

-In case of `xz` and `gzip` the file count will be 1 (since these aren't archives but simple compression layers around single file, just usually used with `tar`) but compression will be accurate.
+In case of `xz` and `gzip` the file count will be 1 (since these aren't archives but simple compression layers around single file, just usually used with `tar`) but compression will be accurate (except for `gzip` where the original size is reported modulo 2^32 due to format limitation so for files that were bigger than 4 GiB before compression it'll be inaccurate and report high negative savings due to 'unpacked' field being too small).

 In case of `bzip2` (another compression often used with `tar`) an error will be printed as `Size` column in `7z l` output is empty (`bz2` file format